 - They dance

-- They save a general by defusing a bomb with a computer virus
+- They save a general by defusing a bomb with the same computer virus

 - They sit at the same beach at sundown (it was sunup in the pilot)

-Now, we know from Sarah herself in 3.13 Other Guy that she fell for Chuck between their first meeting at the Buy More and his defusing a bomb with a computer virus (and this feat, as Irene Demova says, “is sexy” to Sarah, just like Sarah’s dancing was sexy to Chuck).
-And we can see the same progression in the finale as well.
-The Sarah who longingly looks at the Intersect glasses on the rooftop of the concert hall, knowing that they can restore her memories, is very different from the woman who tells Chuck at the beginning of the episode that she’s going to disappear forever once she kills Quinn.
+Now, we know from Sarah herself in 3.13 Other Guy that she fell for Chuck between their first meeting at the Buy More and his defusing a bomb with a computer virus (and this feat, as Irene Demova says, “is sexy” to Sarah, just as Sarah’s dancing was sexy to Chuck).
+We can see the same progression for Sarah in the finale.
+The woman who longingly looks at the Intersect glasses on the rooftop of the concert hall, knowing that they can restore her memories, is very different from the woman who tells Chuck at the beginning of the episode that she’s going to disappear forever once she kills Quinn.
 It’s a woman in love but unable to take the plunge yet, just like Sarah on that same beach at the end of the pilot.
 What the Intersect taketh away, Chuck’s relentless and selfless love for Sarah giveth back.

 On another level, though, the finale is a callback not just to the pilot episode but to several scenes throughout the series:

-- Edgar, the Fulcrum agent in the airplane with Quinn is from 2.07 Fat Lady.
+- Edgar, the Fulcrum agent on the airplane with Quinn is from 2.07 Fat Lady.

-- Sarah and Quinn fight on the plane like Chuck and Hartley on Volkoff’s plane in 4.07 First Fight.
+- Sarah and Quinn’s fight on the plane is a callback to Chuck’s tiny-weapon standoff on Volkoff’s plane in 4.07 First Fight.

 - Sarah wears a catsuit, a callback to 4.12 Gobbler.

 - Sarah emerges from the water, a callback to 4.09 Phase Three.